google/zetasql/docs/net_functions.md

 host or client architecture.
 For example, `1` means `0.0.0.1`, and `0x1FF` means `0.0.1.255`.
 The output is in the range `[0, 0xFFFFFFFF]`.

-If the input length is not 4, this function throws an error.
+If the input length isn't 4, this function throws an error.

-This function does not support IPv6.
+This function doesn't support IPv6.

 **Return Data Type**